BM 550x180x70 [4x M8] - magnetic beam

 Disadvantages of neodymium magnets:

-- Potential hazard associated with microscopic parts of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
-Furthermore, small elements of these magnets have the potential to hinder the diagnostic process in case of swallowing.
+- Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which becomes significant in the context of child safety.
+It's also worth noting that small elements of these devices can be problematic in medical diagnosis in case of swallowing.

 Neodymium magnets are the strongest, most remarkable magnets on the planet, and the surprising force between them can surprise you at first.